brandonkearby/intellij-pig/README.md

 * Syntax and errors highlighting

 # Installation
-Select the pig-plugin.jar from the plugin manager
+Select the pig-plugin.jar from the plugin manager or install from the IntelliJ plugin repo.

 ## Donations